 Check out our article to learn more about Rottweilers!

 9. St. Bernard

 The St. Bernard breed is one of the more popular giant dogs out there.
 Weighing at roughly 150 – 250 pounds (70 – 120 kilos), these dogs are great companion animals.
 Because of their instincts to take care of humans, they are one of the most lovable breeds.
-The St. Bernard started their working relationship with people by recovering skiers from avalanches and were bred specifically as a rescue dog.
-Thankfully, these beauties now offer those loving instincts and strong relationship bond at home.
+St. Bernards started their working relationship with people by recovering skiers from avalanches and was bred specifically as a rescue dog.
+Thankfully, these beauties now offer those loving instincts and strong relationship bonds at home.

 7. Great Dane